 The internship is a year long, full-time, 2000-hour training experience.
-Interns are expected to accumulate their hours based on a 40-hour week over a period of 50 TTC Doctoral Internship in Professional Psychology Training Program Brochure 2017-2018 weeks.
+Interns are expected to accumulate their hours based on a 40-hour week over a period of 50 weeks.
 Interns will provide a minimum of 900 to 1000 hours of direct client contact or approximately 45-50% of their time.
 The rest of the time should be spent in training experiences, supervision, report writing, case conferences, meetings, and research.
 The internship carries a stipend of \$22,800.
 Internship positions offer working primarily with adolescents in the Youth Track or with adults in the Adult Track; however, all Interns will have the opportunity to work with adults in our Inpatient Psychiatric Hospital.
 Three of the five internship positions each year are for the Youth Track, and two positions are for the Adult Track.